 From a technology point of view, businesses embracing the anywhere office need to fully leverage the benefits of cloud computing, suggests Sam Chandler, CEO of Nitro, a provider of cloud-based collaboration tools.
 "Run as much of your software in the cloud as you can so your team can access content and services from anywhere and from any device," he urges.
 "You need current technology, too--don't skimp on quality, because that will be a major factor in how productive your distributed team is."

 • Clear goals and expectations.
-What needs to be achieved, by when, and--importantly--by whom, so that everyone is clear on their role and how they will be held accountable.
+Make sure it's understood what needs to be achieved, by when, and--importantly--by whom, so that everyone is clear on their role and how they will be held accountable.

 • Effective communication.
 Keeping a dispersed team up-to-date is critical, so communicate all news, good or bad, across all mediums and channels.